jfrog/artifactory-cli-go/README.md

    --user         [Optional] Artifactory user.
    --password     [Optional] Artifactory password.
    --props        [Optional] List of properties in the form of key1=value1;key2=value2,... to be attached to the uploaded artifacts.
-   --flat         [Default: false] If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
+   --flat         [Default: true] If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
    --recursive    [Default: true] Set to false if you do not wish to collect artifacts in sub-folders to be uploaded to Artifactory.
    --regexp       [Default: false] Set to true to use a regular expression instead of wildcards expression to collect artifacts to upload.
    --threads      [Default: 3] Number of artifacts to upload in parallel.